Can I Get a DUI on a Golf Cart?

 • Whether you feel comfortable and confident during your consultation

-Your lawyer will formulate a defense.
-They will discuss the ideal outcome based on your case facts.
-They may resolve your case in a way that minimizes harm to you.
+We will discuss the ideal outcome for your case based on the facts and tirelessly work to resolve your DUI in a way that minimizes harm to you.

 You have options after being charged with a golf cart DUI.
-Your lawyer may spare you from a conviction.
-Keep this in mind as you choose an attorney for your case.
+We may even be able to spare you from a conviction.
+Keep this in mind as you decide whether to hire an attorney for your case.

 Call Bogin, Munns & Munns About Representing You

 Bogin, Munns & Munns counts DUI defense among our practice areas.
-We have been practicing in Florida since 1979.
+We have practiced law in Florida since 1979.
 This sort of legal experience is critical in any criminal defense case.

 A DUI conviction can have lifelong consequences.
 Let our team fight for you.
-Call Bogin, Munns & Munns today at (855) 686-6752 for a free consultation.
-A team member can answer your question and explain the benefits of hiring our firm.
-Don’t wait to take action as there may be deadlines that apply to your case.
+Contact Bogin, Munns & Munns for a free consultation.
+A team member can answer your questions and explain the benefits of hiring our firm.
+Don’t wait to take action; once the judge and jury render their verdict, it’s hard to get the decision reversed.

 logotype